 We are non-smokers and will only accept non-smokers.
 Thank you.

-The new home: Our new home is close to a couple of lovely green spaces and some basic shopping.
+Our home is close to a couple of lovely green spaces and some basic shopping.
 It is 7 minutes to walk to a train that will get you to London Bridge station in 20 minutes, and another station that will get you to King's Cross/St. Pancras in 30 minutes.

 We have lived communally before and have loved it.
 We love the exchange of ideas and culture.
 We are travelers but aren't traveling right now so it's lovely to have the travelers come to us.
 It's also wonderful to experience London through other people's eyes.